BlackRock Enhanced Government Fund, Inc. (NYSE:EGF) Short Interest Update

-BlackRock Enhanced Government Fund, Inc. (NYSE:EGF) was the target of a significant drop in short interest in February.
-As of February 12th, there was short interest totalling 3,200 shares, a drop of 28.9% from the January 28th total of 4,500 shares.
-Based on an average daily trading volume, of 8,000 shares, the days-to-cover ratio is presently 0.4 days.
+BlackRock Enhanced Government Fund, Inc. (NYSE:EGF) was the recipient of a significant decrease in short interest during the month of February.
+As of February 26th, there was short interest totalling 1,400 shares, a decrease of 56.3% from the February 11th total of 3,200 shares.
+Based on an average daily trading volume, of 7,800 shares, the days-to-cover ratio is currently 0.2 days.

-A number of institutional investors and hedge funds have recently made changes to their positions in EGF.
-Chicago Partners Investment Group LLC bought a new position in BlackRock Enhanced Government Fund during the third quarter worth about $728,000.
-Lido Advisors LLC lifted its stake in BlackRock Enhanced Government Fund by 45.1% during the fourth quarter.
-Lido Advisors LLC now owns 179,661 shares of the company’s stock worth $2,424,000 after purchasing an additional 55,871 shares during the period.
-Shulman DeMeo Asset Management LLC bought a new position in BlackRock Enhanced Government Fund during the fourth quarter worth about $469,000.
-Guggenheim Capital LLC bought a new position in BlackRock Enhanced Government Fund during the third quarter worth about $306,000.
-Finally, Shaker Financial Services LLC bought a new position in BlackRock Enhanced Government Fund during the fourth quarter worth about $232,000.

 About BlackRock Enhanced Government Fund